Allulose tastes similar to sugar and may have some health benefits. It appears to be safe to eat in moderation, but more research is needed.

-Allulose is a new sweetener on the market.
+Allulose is a relatively new sweetener on the market.

-It supposedly has the taste and texture of sugar, yet contains minimal calories and carbs.
-In addition, early studies suggest it may provide some health benefits.
+It supposedly has the taste and texture of sugar but contains minimal calories and carbs.
+Additionally, early studies suggest it may provide some health benefits.

 However, as with any sugar substitute, there may be concerns about its safety and health effects with long-term use.

 This article takes a detailed look at allulose and whether including it in your diet is a good idea.

 Allulose is also known as D-psicose.
 It is classified as a rare sugar because it is naturally present in only a few foods.
 Wheat, figs, and molasses all contain it (

 Some people describe allulose as having a similar taste and texture to table sugar.
 It is about 70% as sweet as sugar, which is similar to the sweetness of erythritol, another popular sweetener (

 Like glucose and fructose, allulose is a monosaccharide, or single sugar.
 In contrast, table sugar, also known as sucrose, is a disaccharide made of glucose and fructose joined together.